-Deciding whether or not to start the divorce process is always a hard decision.
-To help people know what to expect throughout the process I have made an infographic of an overview of the Florida divorce process.
-For people who want to understand the process in more depth they can read the accompanying blog post below.
-If you have any questions about your specific situation make sure to contact me and set up your free consultation.
+Deciding whether or not to start the divorce process is usually a hard decision.
+To help people know what to expect throughout the processs I have created this infographic providing an overview of the Florida divorce process.
+For people who want to more in-depth information on the divorce process, please read the accompanying blog post below.
+If you have any questions about your specific situation you may contact me and set up your free consultation.

 An Outline of the Florida Divorce Process